Learn more about us.

 Close your eyes and imagine.
 You have just been appointed to the Executive Board of an airline operating in Southeast Asia.
 You and other new board members are replacing the previous members, who have all just been fired.
 You have about an hour to digest financial and market information in order to make business decisions for the next six months…

-That, in a nutshell, is how we start the business game we have been developing over the past decade as a learning tool in our executive education programmes at the Solvay Brussels School.
+That, in a nutshell, is how we begin the business game, an integral part of the tailored Company-Specific Programmes (CSPs) we have been developing over the past decade as a dynamic learning tool in our executive education at Solvay Brussels School.

 The principle is easy, even if the execution requires quite a lot of computing power: half a dozen teams compete with each other as management teams of competing airlines in Southeast Asia.
 The game is divided into five “rounds” – or seasons of six months.
 This means that the game is played over a “timespan” of 2.5 years.
 In each round, the team is fed a pile of financial and market information and can buy additional information if they wish to.
 They are expected to make the decisions that will set their business on course for the next six months: investments, pricing strategy, routes and frequencies, distribution channels, pay levels for pilots and for cabin crew, marketing expenses, and so on.
 They have to translate these decisions into figures they put on a management decision sheet.
 These figures are then fed into a giant Excel spreadsheet that computes what happens on the market over the next six months according to the decisions taken by the teams.
 Each team receives the balance sheet of their airline, a profit & loss sheet, and the cash flow, the load factor, the number of hours flown, the market position on each route, and so on.
 They also receive general information on the competition.
 If they want more details, they can buy them.